Saturday, January 7, 2012

 The largest pediatric hospital in Las Vegas, NV, Sunrise Hospital, is in need of handmade muslin dolls.
 They use these dolls for medical play with the children.
 They can express their feelings, explain physical pain and learn about procedures to be done on them with these donated dolls.
 All children that are admitted to the hospital have the opportunity to use the muslin dolls.

 1. The directions are on the pattern.
-Click on the following link for the pattern: Muslin Doll Pattern
+Contact Sunrise Children's Hospital for the pattern.

 2. They do not want anything on the dolls, so the children can be creative with them.